Unfair sales practices

 - Endorsements and authorisations: False claims that a product or trader has an endorsement or authorisation that does not exist or that the product or trader is not in compliance with

-- Closing down or moving: False claims that a trader is about to cease trading or move premises
+- Closing down or moving: False claims that a trader is about to stop trading or move premises

 - Unsupported or untrue cure claims: False claims that the product or service can cure illnesses